-In meeting the Part B Plan requirements of the conditions of the resource consents condition 9.2, Part B also addresses the requirements of condition 3.23 of the project's land use consent.
+In meeting the Part B Plan requirements of the conditions of the resource consents condition 25, Part B also addresses the requirements of several land use consent conditions.

-The works outlined in Part B of the Plan are subject to peer review (condition 9.3 of Schedule 1).
+The works outlined in Part B of the Plan are subject to peer review (condition 7 of Schedule 1).
 In previous years, Part B has presented both the description of the works and the estimated cost of undertaking them.
 The cost estimates establish the appropriate Rehabilitation and Capitalisation Bond quanta.
 Under the conditions of consent the bond quanta are not subject to peer review.
 This year, the bond estimates are presented in separate reports.